 (3) In proceedings for an offence against subsection (1), evidence that a person had possession of, or made, 10 or more copies of a submittable publication is evidence that the person intended to sell the publication and, in the absence of evidence to the contrary, is proof of that fact.

-[Section 63 inserted by No. 30 of 2003 s.
+[Section 63 inserted: No. 30 of 2003 s.
 9.]

 64. Category 1 restricted publications, offences as to